Miyunn/dotfiles/readme.md

 ## Disclaimer

-The primary focus of this repository is to store my dotfiles.
-I do not prioritize distributing my dotfiles.
-As a result, I do not thoroughly test the installation scripts and do not test the dotfiles on other distributions or desktop environments.
-They should work but might require some modifications.
+The primary purpose of this repository is to serve as a personal archive for my dotfiles.
+While others are welcome to explore or reuse them, distribution is not a priority.
+As such, the installation scripts are not thoroughly tested, and the configurations are primarily tailored for my setup.
+They may work on other distributions or desktop environments, but some adjustments might be necessary

 ## Installation